johnson-yo/johnson-yo.github.io/README.md

 ## REST API URL Format:

-The REST API URL is formed by concatenating the `restUrl` configuration value with the `query` value.
+The REST API URL is formed by concatenating the `REST URL` configuration value with the `query` value.

-To create a valid REST API URL, the `restUrl` value should be a properly formatted base URL (e.g., `https://example.com/api/`).
-The `query` value will be appended to this base URL.
+To create a valid REST API URL, the `REST URL` value should be a properly formatted base URL (e.g., `https://example.com/api/`).
+The `query` value will be appended to this base URL, like `https://example.com/api/{query}`.

 ## Response Format: